Fully coupled functional equations for the quark sector of QCD: Numerical results

+match at the renormalization scale $\mu$.
 The numerical results in the present work have been obtained with $\mu=40$\,GeV, which lies deep in the perturbative regime.
 While this choice reduces the systematic error originating from non-perturbative approximations to the SDEs, its successful implementation requires a particularly accurate treatment, in order to reliably connect the wide range of momenta between $\mu$ and the deep infrared.
-As can be seen in \fig{fig:alphasComp} (left panel), our numerical results for $(\alpha_{l\bar l A}, \beta_{l\bar l A}) $ agree quantitatively with the respective two-loop results $(\alpha_s^{\textrm{(2loop)}}, \beta^{\textrm{(2loop)}}_{\alpha_s})$ for momenta $p \gtrsim 6$\,GeV.
-We conclude that the current setup is sufficiently accurate to allow for a self-consistent renormalisation at a large (perturbative) $\mu$ .
-We also note that the agreement with the coupling extends even to $p \approx 2.5$\,GeV.
-Still, for $p \lesssim 6$\,GeV, the $\beta$-function $\beta_{l\bar l A}$, which measures the momentum slope, starts to deviate from the two-loop result $\beta^{\textrm{(2loop)}}_{\alpha_s}$, see \fig{fig:alphasComp} (inset left panel).
-Moreover, below $p \approx 2.5$\,GeV, also the coupling $\alpha_{l\bar l A}$ rapidly departs from the perturbative two-loop coupling, signaling the onset of non-perturbative physics.